 In Oakland, female-headed households have disproportionately less access to opportunity.
-Census tracts with higher concentrations of female-headed households similarly overlap with High Segregation and Poverty Areas, Low Resource Areas, and Moderate Resource Areas in Downtown and West Oakland (Figures D-5 and D-11a).
+Census tracts with higher concentrations of female-headed households similarly overlap with High Segregation and Poverty Areas, Low Resource Areas, and Moderate Resource Areas in Downtown and West Oakland (Figures D-5 and D-11).

 None of the census tracts with higher concentrations of protected groups are High Resource tracts.
-A regional comparison of Oakand's TCAC areas with the region is shown in Figure D-11b.